OfficeDev/office-js-docs-reference/docs/docs-ref-conceptual/requirement-sets/excel-api-requirement-sets.md

 Using the new APIs, you can customize the appearance of worksheets in multiple ways:

 * Freeze panes to keep specific rows or columns visible when you scroll in the worksheet.
 For example, if the first row in your worksheet contains headers, you might freeze that row so that the column headers will remain visible as you scroll down the worksheet.
-* Set the visibility of gridlines in a worksheet.
 * Modify the worksheet tab color.
 * Add worksheet headings.